 Exactech® Knee Replacement Failure

 Each year, knee replacement surgery provides relief to thousands of people who suffer from moderate to severe knee pain, stiffness, and inflammation.
 However, the surgery isn’t without risks—especially if the knee implants that patients receive are defective or prone to early failure.
-The U.S. Food and Drug Administration (FDA) reports that patients who received Exactech®Optetrak® knee systems manufactured in 2011 and 2012 may be at risk of early device failure and complications that can only be resolved with surgery.
+The U.S. Food and Drug Administration (FDA) reports that patients who received Exactech®Optetrak® knee systems may be at risk of early device failure and complications that can only be resolved with surgery.

 How Can You Tell if Your Knee Implant Failed?